-Here’s how to help people impacted by South Fork Fire and Salt Fire
+Here’s how to help people impacted by Ruidoso fires and flooding

-ALBUQUERQUE, N.M. — As the South Fork Fire and the Salt Fire continue to devastate the Ruidoso area, people all across New Mexico are offering ways to help.
+ALBUQUERQUE, N.M. — As wildfires and subsequent flooding continue to devastate the Ruidoso area, people all across New Mexico are offering ways to help.

-In a press conference Tuesday, Gov. Michelle Lujan Grisham called out the following to help Ruidoso and victims:
+In a press conference, Gov. Michelle Lujan Grisham called out the following to help Ruidoso and victims:

 The Village of Ruidoso is directing people to donate money to The Community Foundation of Lincoln County to help the village, Ruidoso Downs and Lincoln County (details here).
 Donations, such as food and water, can go to the evacuation center at the Inn of the Mountain Gods.